 Mr. Robert Dickerson has received many awards and accolades from World Renowned Historians, Scholars, World Leaders, Senators, Governors, Freeholders, Mayors, City Councils, Educators, Religious, Business and Community Organizations.

-Mr. Robert and his wife, Wanda Dickerson, has been together since 1973, and has been married since September of 1975, raising their wonderful two sons (Jamal and Nasir) and two daughters (Atiya and Ayanna).
+Mr. Robert and his wife, Wanda Dickerson, has been together since 1973, and has been married since September of 1975, raising their wonderful two sons (Jamal and Nasir) and two daughters (Atiya and Ayanna) and blessed with eleven Grandchildren and two Great Grandchildren..
 Together they have developed a safe haven for our youth in the Camden, New Jersey and Philadelphia, Pennsylvania area.
 They have also produced one of the best performing arts organizations in the United States of America.

 A people without the knowledge of their